 Hiking around Upper Kananaskis Lake is spectacular on a bluebird day in Kananaskis Country, Alberta.

-While many Calgarians are enjoying a pancake breakfast before celebrating the 100th Anniversary of the Calgary Stampede, the Greatest Outdoor Show on Earth, today's hiking mission requires making the familiar drive west from Calgary on the TransCanada Highway, then south on Kananaskis Trail (Hwy 40), to the Kananaskis Lakes.
+While many Calgarians are enjoying a pancake breakfast before celebrating the 100th Anniversary of the Calgary Stampede, the Greatest Outdoor Show on Earth, today's hiking mission requires making the familiar drive west from Calgary on the TransCanada Highway, then south on Kananaskis Trail (Hwy 40), to the Kananaskis Lakes at the end.

 Hiking in a counter-clockwise direction, between the lakeshore and the Upper Kananaskis Lake Day Use Area, while enjoying views of the mountains surrounding the lake, arrival at the boat launch area leads to crossing the first, short, earthen dam near the trailhead for the easy, 2.2 KM (1⅜ mile) Interlakes Interpretive Trail, which will be left for another day.

 Outstanding trail, predominantly in forest close to the edge of Upper Kananaskis Lake, passes reflective bays surrounded by driftwood stumps from long ago logging activity.

 Water levels are low with anticipation of runoff, and forested peninsulas protrude from the shore in anticipation of becoming islands as the reservoir fills.